Pressure Sore Support Surfaces & Cushions

 We have several different therapeutic beds and overlays to best suit the patientís needs.
 Shop our Group I category for products that work to prevent and treat pressure ulcers, or browse our Group II selection for therapeutic ulcer treatments that focus on skin moisture management and circulation.
 For patients using a traditional bedframe, we have several in-home support styles available in twin, full, queen and king sizes.
 Ensure ultimate comfort and pressure ulcer prevention with support surface therapy from PHC!

-Hospital Mattress Overlays and Therapeutic Support Surfaces:
+More on Overlays and Support Surfaces:

 Group I designed to aid in the prevention and treatment of pressure ulcers.